 3 hours.
 Elective.
-This course will build on PSYD 505 Human Development, focusing on clinical work with children and adolescents.
+This course will build on PSYD 505 Human Development, PSYD 521 Personality Assessment, and PSYD 522 Cognitive Assessment, focusing on personality, cognitive and behavioral assessment measures for children and adolescents.
 Cognitive behavioral, behavioral, and developmental play therapy techniques will be highlighted.
-Topics will include therapeutic interventions with children and adolescents, symptom and disorder specific treatments including: behavior disorders, enuresis, attention deficit disorders, depressive and anxiety disorders, adjustment disorders, and post-traumatic stress disorders.
+Topics will include psychological assessment and therapeutic interventions for children and adolescents.
+Both spectrum and disorder specific treatments will be taught including: behavior disorders, enuresis, attention deficit disorders, depressive and anxiety disorders, adjustment disorders, and post-traumatic stress disorders.